vedranav/hierarchy-decomposition-pipeline/inputs/dataset.md

 # Data set

 The pipeline accepts data sets in **HARFF** format, which stands for **hierarchy-attribute-relation file format**.
 HARFF is an extension of the [ARFF format](https://waikato.github.io/weka-wiki/formats_and_processing/arff_stable/) that includes hierarchical class.
 The format is best illustrated with an example.
 Suppose that we want to construct a classification model that categorizes products into hierarchically organized categories based on their descriptions.
-We will address categories as **labels** and their hierarchical organization as **class hierarchy**.
-Class hierarchy and data set are:
+We will address categories as **labels** and their hierarchical organization as **hierarchical class**.
+Hierarchical class and data set are:

-**Class hierarchy:**
+**Hierarchical class:**
 ```mermaid
 graph TB;
     A(( ))-->B((apparel))